codeforamerica/city-analytics-dashboard/README.md

 His project can be found [here](https://github.com/edds/display-screen).

-Using Display Screen in your city
+Using City Analytics Dashboard in your city
 ---------------

 Deploying the app